arm-facts/arm-basics.com/index.md

 ### Cost

-Proprietary instruction set architectures, such as ARM, have a license fee and currently an ongoing royalty model that can cost tens of milions of dollars.
+Proprietary instruction set architectures, such as ARM, have a license fee and currently an ongoing royalty model that can cost tens of millions of dollars.
 Moreover, the cost of licensing an ARM ISA accounts for at least 1% of all your sales.

 ### Impossible to improve